corrode/corrode.github.io/content/blog/ugly/index.md

 {% end %}

-## Read the Standard Library Documentation
+## Tip #1: Read the Standard Library Documentation

 Many common patterns are beautifully handled by the standard library.
 It is absolutely worth your time to [read the documentation](https://doc.rust-lang.org/std/) and even its source code.
-For instance, you will find that you can get rid of all of this boilerplate:
+For example, you will find that you can get rid of all of this boilerplate:

 ```rust
 let p = Path::new(&path);